lraj22/timecheck22/README.md

 ## Features

 Current features:
-- See the time
+- See the time.
 - Customize the time display in settings.
-- Select a school in the 'Schools' tab and follow its time!
+- Select a school in the 'Schools' tab and automatically follow its time!
 - Check out all of the schedules the school has in the 'Schedules' tab.
+- Change your theme to Dark/Light/Automatic, Misty Rose, or even spOooOOoooky!
+- Adjust the colors and font to your liking.
+- Start and stop the easy-use stopwatch & timer widgets.

 Planned features:
-- Settings: MORE customization & themes
-- Timer/stopwatch
 - Going to add more schools!
+- Easy to use editor for the people who edit the schedules behind the scenes.
-- You can suggest features in the Issues tab. :D
+- You can suggest new features in the Issues tab. :D

 ## What is context?